pink background for pediatric counselors near me page

 How Much Does Child Therapy Cost?

-The cost of child therapy varies based on factors such as location, the therapist's qualifications, and the type of therapy provided.
+The cost of child therapy varies based on factors such as location, the pediatric counselors qualifications, and the type of therapy provided.
 Here at It Begins Within, specifically our South Tampa therapy and St. Petersburg therapy locations, our rates are $160 per hour, for a full 60 minute session, while our Family therapy rates are $215 per hour.
 These rates are standard in the Tampa area.

 Child Therapists in Tampa & St. Petersburg